Sea-Doo Hydrocross: Gameplay

 The game has five unique jet ski models, eight courses, a detailed Simulation mode, a fast-and-furious arcade mode, and is based on the engine used in the video game Polaris SnoCross.
 It can be played with 1–2 players.

-Although the skis look different, The only playable Sea-Doo PWC was the XP.
+Although the skis look different, the only playable Sea-Doo PWC was the XP.

 Critical reception

 The PlayStation Museum gave the game a rating of 3.5 stars.
-A preview of the game by Nintendo Power in September 2000 noted "the development team still has a lot of work to do if Sea-Doo is to compare favourably with Wave Race 64".
+A preview of the game by Nintendo Power in September 2000 noted that "the development team still has a lot of work to do if Sea-Doo is to compare favourably with Wave Race 64".
 Nintendo Power reviewed the game in its 139th issue, giving it an overall score of 5.6.
 It criticized the angular waves, lazily illustrated effects and glitchy backgrounds.
 It noted that "the handling is very tight", but that the game's "arcade aspirations are bogged down by tame courses and even tamer CPU rivals".